-The Series E Redeemable Preferred has a 14% annual dividend rate and a participating right in dividends and liquidating distributions equal to 303,646 shares of common stock as of March 31, 2018.
+As of June 30, 2018, the Series E Redeemable Preferred has a 14% annual dividend rate and a participating right in dividends and liquidating distributions equal to 303,646 shares of common stock.
 Dividends accrue semi-annually in arrears and are compounded.
-Also see discussion in Note 13 - Subsequent Events.